lal-alvin/first-demo/README.md

 a simple demo for first using

-I want to say hello to Github.
+I want to say hello to Github and myself.